 - Use Times New Roman font, 12 point, 1” margins all around.

 - Due Date: The first day of school.

-- Make sure you have saved your essay; you will need to post it to turnitin.com the first week of school.
+- Make sure you have saved your essay; you will need to post it to turnitin.com (instructions provided).

 A Farewell to Arms by Ernest Hemingway